 In fact, they are often the “go-to” exercise when it comes to training the lower part of the posterior chain.

 However, many of you will complain that you actually feel Romanian Deadlifts in your lower back.

-So, I’d like to explain why this happens and what you can do about it.
+So, allow me to explain why this happens and what you can do about it.

-There are various reasons why you feel Romanian deadlifts in your lower back.
-Firstly, you’re not hinging at the hips, but rather bending at the waist.
+The most obvious reason you’re feeling Romanian deadlifts in your lower back is that you’re not hinging at the hips, but rather bending at the waist.
 This can often lead to you either rounding or hyperextending your lower back in order to control the weight.
 You should also ensure that the bar is kept close to the body throughout your entire set.
 Furthermore, try reducing the weight until you get your technique correct.
 You should also be aware that you may actually be feeling the movement in your ilium, as opposed to your lower back.